 Please use the navigation at the top to learn more about our department's functions and activities.

-Clusters of monkeypox cases have been reported in several countries recently, including in the United States.
+Clusters of Mpox cases have been reported in several countries recently, including in the United States.
 Previous cases outside of Africa have been associated with travel from Nigeria, though recent cases do not have direct travel-associated exposure risks.
 There is evidence to suggest that some cases may be epidemiologically linked (i.e., the patients were identified at sexual health clinics).

-- Had close or intimate in-person contact with persons in a social network experiencing monkeypox infections.
+- Had close or intimate in-person contact with persons in a social network experiencing mpox infections.
 This includes MSM who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party) OR

 - Had contact with a dead or live wild animal or exotic pet that is an African endemic species, or used a product derived from such animals (e.g., game meat, creams, lotions, powders, etc.)

 - Presenting symptoms typically include fever (but this has been less common in the current outbreak), chills, the distinctive rash, or new lymphadenopathy; however, onset of perianal or genital lesions in the absence of subjective fever has been reported.